sftpplus/sftpplus-docs/src/doc_source/known-issues.rst

   For a correct operation the client and server must use the same timezones and have the clock synchronized.

+* [#3570] When events are emitted before any event handler is started, they are queued and sent only to the first event handler that will start.
+  These pre-startup events are not sent to all event handlers that are expected to be launched at startup.

 * [#3577] The FTPS client-side transfer can't upload/push empty files.

 * [#4315] When uploading files to SharePoint online via the WebDAV client